-There are commands "load image tftp" and "load image ftp" in the enable view, with which users can perform the online upgrade.
+There are commands "load image tftp", "load image ftp" and "load image curl-ftp" in the enable view, with which users can perform the online upgrade.
 After finishing the upgrade, restart the device and the new version of software will take effect.
 Please upgrade in the following order.
 The following TFTP method to upgrade example: